Anu Prabhakar

-Anu Prabhakar, also known by her married name Anu Prabhakar Mukherjee, is an Indian actress, who predominantly appears in Kannada films and a few Tamil films.
+Annapurna Prabhakar (born 9 November 1980) is an Indian actress, who predominantly appears in Kannada-language films.

 Early life

-Anu was born in Bangalore to M. V. Prabhakar, an employee with Bharat Heavy Electricals, and dubbing artiste and actress Gayathri Prabhakar.
+Anu was born in Bangalore on 9 November 1980 to M. V. Prabhakar (died 2003), an engineer with Bharat Heavy Electricals, and Gayathri, a dubbing artiste and actress.
 Anu grew up in the Malleswaram suburb of Bangalore, and studied in the Nirmala Rani High School.
-She appeared as a child artiste in Kannada films Chapala Chennigaraya (1990) and Shanti Kranti (1991), and English film Mysteries of the Dark Jungle (1990).
-While she dropped out of college when her career as a heroine took off she later went on to pursue a master's degree in sociology from Karnataka University through correspondence.
+She appeared as a child artiste in Kannada films, and an English television series titled The Mysteries of the Dark Jungle (1990).
+She dropped out of college when her career as a lead actress took off.
+She later went on to pursue a master's degree in sociology from Karnataka University through correspondence.

 Career

+Anu received her first acting offer in 1989 to appear in Chapala Chennigaraya (1990).
+After working for four years in other films such as Swarna Samsara (1990), Shanti Kranti (1991) and Obbarigintha Obbaru (1992), she enrolled in Mount Carmel College, Bangalore, to study commerce.
+At this stage, Anu aspired to become an airhostess.
+However, she was cast as lead opposite Shiva Rajkumar in Hrudaya Hrudaya (1999), produced under the banner Sri Vaishnavi Combines.
+The film emerged as a commercial success, as was her other release of the year, Snehaloka.
+Reviewer Srikanth Srinivasa of Deccan Herald, while writing that she needed improvement in her dialogue delivery and diction, wrote that she "comes a whiff of fresh air to the Kannada film industry".
+On her portrayal as the love interest of Ramesh Aravind's character in Snehaloka, Srinivasa stated that she was "a sweet delight to watch."

-Anu made her debut as a heroine in 1999 with Hrudaya Hrudaya opposite Shiva Rajkumar and became a top rung heroine in Kannada films.
-She formed a popular pair with Ramesh Aravind.
-She has co-starred with superstar Vishnuvardhan in several films like Soorappa, Jamindarru, Hrudayavantha, Sahukara and Varsha.
+Anu would go on to form a popular pair with Ramesh Aravind.
+She has co-starred with Vishnuvardhan in several films like Soorappa, Jamindarru, Hrudayavantha, Sahukara and Varsha.
 Anu has acted in a few Tamil movies as well.
 In 2009, she gave her voice to an HIV/AIDS education animated software tutorial created by nonprofit organisation TeachAids.
-In her 2020 film based on the life of 12th-century Kannada poet Akka Mahadevi, she played a dual role; one of the poet and the other of Jyothi, a girl who pursues PhD on the poet.
+In her yet-to-release film based on the life of 12th-century Kannada poet Akka Mahadevi, she played a dual role: one of the poet and the other of Jyothi, a girl who pursues PhD on the poet.

-Awards

-Anu Prabhakar was honoured by Bangalore's Kolada Math, with the title 'Abhinaya Saraswathi' for her performance in various films.
-She has won other awards such as 'Karnataka State Government best actress award 2000–01'.

 Personal life

-In April 2016, Anu married Raghu Mukherjee, a model-turned-actor.
+Anu first married Krishna Kumar, an engineer with the telecommunication department, and son of actress Jayanthi, in March 2002.
+After 12 years of marriage, the couple applied for a divorce by mutual consent in January 2014.
+On 25 April 2016, Anu married model-turned-actor Raghu Mukherjee.
 They have a daughter named Nandana.
-Earlier she was married to Krishna Kumar, son of actress Jayanthi and they had divorced in January 2014 citing differences.